Owning a home may be a common goal for many Americans, but it can also be a pricey endeavor.

 - Earn 5 percent back on up to $2,000 in combined eligible spending each quarter in two categories of your choosing, 2 percent cash back on gas stations, grocery stores or restaurants and 1 percent back on all other eligible purchases

-- Zero percent APR on balance transfers for the first 12 billing cycles, followed by variable APR of 13.99 to 23.99 percent
+- 0 percent APR on balance transfers for the first 12 billing cycles, followed by variable APR of 13.99 percent to 23.99 percent

 - No annual fee